What is Parental Alienation?

 What Can be Done?

-If you believe that your child is being alienated against you, you should seek legal advice from a Family Law Solicitor as soon as possible.
+If you believe that your child is being alienated against you, you should seek legal advice from a Family and Child Law Solicitor as soon as possible.
 If the alienation is severe, then you should consider making an urgent application to the Court, who can intervene to determine who the child spends time with.

 As soon as you make your application to Court, the Children and Family Court Advisory and Support Service (or CAFCASS, who are agents of the Court) will become involved and will speak to you regarding your concerns.